U.S. Route 395 in California

 U.S. Route 395 (US 395) is a United States Numbered Highway, stretching from Hesperia, California to the Canadian border in Laurier, Washington.
 The California portion of US 395 is a 557 mi route which traverses from Interstate 15 (I-15) in Hesperia, north to the Oregon state line in Modoc County near Goose Lake.
 The route clips into Nevada, serving the cities Carson City and Reno, before returning to California.

 Prior to truncation, US 395 served the metropolitan areas of San Diego, Riverside, and San Bernardino.
-The highway serves as a connection to the Los Angeles area for the communities of the Owens Valley, Mammoth Lakes and Mono Lake.
+The highway serves as a connection to the Greater Los Angeles area for the communities of the Owens Valley, Mammoth Lakes and Mono Lake.
 The highway is used as an access route for both the highest point in the contiguous United States, Mount Whitney, and the lowest point in North America, Death Valley.

 The corridor has been used since the California gold rush, and before numbering was known by several names including El Camino Sierra.

 Route description

-The route of US 395 in California is split into two segments, as the highway exits and reenters California via Nevada.
-The southern segment crosses the Mojave Desert and Owens Valley and passes east of the Sierra Nevada.
-The northern segment also follows the Sierra Nevada and crosses the Modoc Plateau.
+The two non-contiguous segments of US 395 in California are defined in section 610 of the California Streets and Highways Code as simply Route 395:

+Route 395 is from: (a) Route 15 near Cajon Pass to the Nevada state line passing near Little Lake, Independence, Bridgeport, and Coleville.(b) Nevada state line northwest of Reno to the Oregon state line near New Pine Creek via Alturas.

+This definition corresponds with the American Association of State Highway and Transportation Officials (AASHTO)'s U.S. Route logs of US 395.

 US 395 is part of the California Freeway and Expressway System, and part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 US 395 is eligible to be included in the State Scenic Highway System, and is officially designated as a scenic highway by the California Department of Transportation from Fort Independence to Fort Springs Road in Inyo County, and from the Inyo–Mono county line to south of Walker.
 This designation means that there are substantial sections of highway passing through a "memorable landscape" with no "visual intrusions", where the potential designation has gained popular favor with the community.